 A recognised, award-winning Regtech, Tookitaki offers machine-learning-powered solutions to financial institutions to build futuristic compliance programs.
 Our proven transaction monitoring and screening solution, the Anti-Money Laundering Suite (AMLS), will help financial institutions be crisis-ready and continue with their complex AML compliance processes with improved productivity and enhanced risk cover.

 Our solution offers the world’s most comprehensive repository of money laundering patterns that we identified from financial institutions and developed in-house with a number of third-party collaborations.
 Our mammoth library of money laundering patterns will make sure banks don’t miss any suspicious banking activity.
-Banks can make use of our typologies involving money mules to enable their compliance programs to detect such criminal activity.
-Our machine learning models learn from multiple customer interactions and apply ensemble learning techniques to predict customer behaviour with accuracy.
-This gives a 360-degree view of the customers and their network of transactions along with incremental actionable insights into anomalous behaviour, helping detect criminal activities in a faster and auditable manner.
+Banks can make use of our typologies involving money mules to enable their compliance programs to detect such criminal activity and combat money laundering effectively.
+Our machine learning models learn from multiple customer interactions and apply ensemble learning techniques to accurately predict customer behaviour.
+This gives a 360-degree view of the customers and their network of transactions along with incremental actionable insights into anomalous behaviour, helping detect criminal activities faster and audibly.

 Subscribe to Our Newsletter